Oppositional defiant disorder (ODD): Symptoms, types, and treatment

 Written bytherapist.com team

 Oppositional defiant disorder (ODD) is a childhood behavior disorder characterized by defiance, anger, and hostility toward authority figures.
-Although all children display oppositional behavior from time to time, children with ODD display these behaviors more frequently and intensely.
-ODD also disrupts children’s relationships with family and friends as well as their ability to learn in school.
+All kids display oppositional behavior from time to time, but children with ODD do so more frequently and intensely.
+ODD disrupts children’s relationships with family and friends and their ability to learn in school.

-Symptoms of ODD are expressed both behaviorally and emotionally in three general categories: anger and irritability, defiant and argumentative behavior, and spite and vindictiveness.
+ODD symptoms show up in three general areas: anger and irritability, defiant and argumentative behavior, and spite and vindictiveness.

 - Throwing temper tantrums